1–2 spots available for Q2 · Claim yours

 Mobile React Native (huge), Expo Ionic Vue, Quasar

-React's ecosystem is broader, with more alternatives per category.
-Vue's ecosystem is smaller but usually has one "obvious best" choice per category, which means less decision fatigue.
+React's set of options is broader, with more alternatives per category.
+Vue's set is smaller but usually has one obvious-best choice per category, which means less decision fatigue.

 Winner on "more options": React.
 Winner on "less decision fatigue": Vue.